LorenzSeufert/CeangalMessenger---Documentation/TestPlan.md

 ## 7. Deliverables

-## 7.1 Test Evaluation Summaries
+### 7.1 Test Evaluation Summaries

-TODO
+n/a

-## 7.2 Reporting on Test Coverage
+### 7.2 Reporting on Test Coverage

-TODO
+n/a

-## 7.3 Perceived Quality Reports
+### 7.3 Perceived Quality Reports

-TODO
+n/a

-## 7.4 Incident Logs and Change Requests
+### 7.4 Incident Logs and Change Requests

-TODO
+Incidents and Change Requests are handled via our project management tool YouTrack.

-## 7.5 Smoke Test Suite and Supporting Test Scripts
+### 7.5 Smoke Test Suite and Supporting Test Scripts

-TODO
+n/a

 ## 8. Testing Workflow

 1) Local testing in the IDE
-2) Commit and Push triggers build and test exection in the CI/CD Pipeline
+2) Commit and Push triggers build and test execution in the CI Pipeline (GitHub Actions)
-3) Each PR triggers the pipeline (build and test)
+3) Each pull request triggers the pipeline again (build and test)

 ## 9. Environmental Needs